James-Leslie/fpl-data/README.md

-# fpl-data-pipeline
+# FPL data loader
-Data pipeline that integrates Prefect workflows and MongoDB for processing Fantasy Premier League data.
+Python package for loading and transforming data from the Fantasy Premier Leage API.